WhiskeySockets/Baileys/README.md

     conn.modifyChat (jid, ChatModification.unmute)
 }, 5000) // unmute after 5 seconds

-await conn.deleteChat (jid) // will delete the chat (can be a group or broadcast list as well)
+await conn.modifyChat (jid, ChatModification.delete) // will delete the chat (can be a group or broadcast list as well)
 ```

 **Note:** to unmute or unpin a chat, one must pass the timestamp of the pinning or muting.
 This is returned by the pin & mute functions.
 This is also available in the `WAChat` objects of the respective chats, as a `mute` or `pin` property.